 The U.S. Department of Education requires each institution that participates in federal financial aid programs to determine the annual nine-month cost of attendance at that particular institution.
 These figures are used to calculate eligibility for financial aid programs and are based on average costs incurred by students attending that particular institution.
 The categories used to calculate the cost of attendance are outlined in federal regulation.

-For the 2018-2019 academic year (2018 fall and 2019 spring semesters), the average cost of attendance for a full-time student paying the in-state tuition rate is:
+For the 2021-2022 academic year (Fall 2021 and Spring 2022 semesters), the average cost of attendance for a full-time student paying the in-state tuition rate is:

 *Tuition and fees for Accelerated Online programs vary by program.

-To determine the average amount of tuition and fees for students paying non-resident tuition and fees, undergraduate students should add approximately $14,884 to the tuition and fees listed above.
-Graduate students paying the non-resident tuition and fee rate should add approximately $9,578 to the tuition and fees listed above.
+To determine the average amount of tuition and fees for students paying full-time non-resident tuition and fees, undergraduate students should add approximately $16,310 to the tuition and fees listed above.
+Graduate students paying the full-time non-resident tuition and fee rate should add approximately $9,792 to the tuition and fees listed above.

 These figures are to be used for planning purposes only and are not reflective of actual tuition and fees incurred by an individual student.
 The figures may also be used in the self-certification process for private student loans.